Plachimada Coca-Cola struggle: Results

 On 3 April 2003, the Perumatty panchayat revoked the license for the plant.
 Coca-Cola took the case to the Kerala High Court, which at first sided with the firm, saying the panchayat's claims were unscientific and unfounded.
 The legal battle lasted years.
 At times, for example, between 8 and 15 August 2005, the plant operated, but eventually, the plant was closed permanently, after Coca-Cola declared it had no plans to restart bottling operations.
 In 2018, the factory sat empty with a few security guards.
+In 2019, Coca-Cola submitted a proposal to turn the plant into a training center for local farmers.

 The case was said to turn upon the legal doctrines of public trust and the polluter pays principle, as well as the legal role of local government.

 The wells are still contaminated and water must be piped in from a nearby village.
 A High Powered Committee has determined that the damage to the community amounts to ₹ 216.26 crores or ($28 million).
 This figure was broken down into categories of agriculture loss, health damage, cost of providing water, wage loss and opportunity cost and the cost of pollution of water resources.
 However, as of 2018, no compensation has been paid to the villagers.

 Present status

-In June 2021, as the Govt of Kerala approached the company, the factory was converted into a Covid First Line treatment center (CFLTC).
+In 2017, the Supreme Court of India dismissed all appeals concerning the Coca-Cola bottling plant in Plachimada after Hindustan Coca-Cola Beverages stated that it did not plan to resume operations there.
+Attempts to raise compensation issues in court have been unsuccessful, and Coca-Cola’s decision to halt operations prevented further legal consideration on this matter.

+The Kerala government took over 35 acres of land from Coca Cola in Perumatty, with permission from Hindustan Coca Cola Beverages.
+This move sparked protests from the Anti-Coca Cola Agitation Council at Plachimada in June 2024, who argue that the government’s action benefits Coca Cola by allowing them to avoid compensating local victims first.
+The council demanded that the government delay taking over the land until compensation is ensured for the damages allegedly caused by the company to the Plachimada community.